Anmore South Community Engagement

 Council also endorsed a Community Engagement Plan for the Anmore South OCP Amendment Application and Neighbourhood Plan.

-Phase 3 Community Engagement Underway
+Phase 3 Community Engagement Complete

 Phase 3 Community Update flyer was mailed to Anmore residents and additional copies are available at the Anmore Community Hub.

-The Phase 3 Community Survey has now closed.
+Community Survey: The Phase 3 Community Survey has now closed.
 Thank you for providing your input.
 Results from the survey will be shared in a community engagement summary report.

-Phase 3 Technical Studies Open House Boards
+Technical Open House Boards:

 Village of Anmore Phase 3 Open House Boards